dbaldridge-lab/htcf/bashrc-howto.md

 Bash is a shell, a command processor that typically runs in a text window where the user types commands that cause actions.

 The .bashrc file is a configuration file that is executed whenever a new terminal session is started in **interactive mode**.
 This file contains commands to set up the shell for use in your particular environment.

-You can use it to set environment variables, define aliases, and define functions.
+You can use it to save time and typing by:
+- setting environment variables - editing the prompt, PATH, and more
+- defining aliases - give a command you enter in to the terminal frequently a shortened name
+- defining functions - a sequence of commands you will reuse that can take input (and doesn't belong in a batch job)

 On HTCF this is executed for your login shell and the shells you enter after running srun or salloc commands.